 You must enter details of each contract into our insurer broker’s website.

 Once the contract has been entered into the website you'll be emailed an insurance certificate.
 Each certificate issued has a unique number.

 Check with the insurers if the work involves tunnels, work in water, or work below the high tide mark.

-If the project needs special acceptance you’ll receive an email saying it is ‘outside guidelines’ and then an insurance certificate once it has been accepted.
+If the project needs special acceptance you’ll receive an email saying it's ‘outside guidelines’ and then an insurance certificate once it's been accepted.

 In some cases a contractor will ask to be a ‘named insured’ on the contract works insurance policy.
-The contractor and sub-contractor are automatically included as insured parties, but will not be named specifically.
+The contractor and sub-contractor are automatically included as insured parties, but won't be named specifically.

 Making a contract works insurance claim

 Contact the school’s property adviser if you need to make a claim under contract works insurance.
 This must happen as soon as possible so a loss adjuster has the opportunity to inspect the damage.

 You can continue with the project but you must do everything possible to ensure adequate records are kept and to keep damaged property for inspection.
 Take photographs of the damage if this isn’t possible.